latifyildirim/Hands-On-AWS/2023_01_30_Restoring RDS DB/README.md

 - For `point in time recovery` PART (PART-4), please note down the current time.
 (Exp: August 12, 2020, 22:45:34, UTC +3) and let the students know:

-     -enter the time:11:19:35
+     -enter the time:14:35:00

 ## Part 2 - Taking a Snapshot from RDS DB Instance

-- Take a manual snapshot of RDS instance and name it as `snapshat-ayliyozzz-bakealiommmmmmmm`.
+- Take a manual snapshot of RDS instance and name it as `snapshot-kaydi`.

   - Go to Amazon RDS from AWS Console.